 The maps and navigation aren’t as good as the 945.
 Furthermore, it has half the storage capacity of 945.
 We’re not sure how many runners and triathletes will profit from the 945’s golf-specific capabilities, either.
 However, at $100 less than the 945, it’s an excellent option for runners or triathletes looking for a less expensive timepiece.

 Conclusion – Apple Watch vs Garmin: Which is the best?

 Its fitness monitoring and sports tracking capabilities have significantly improved in recent versions.
-Closing those Rings can become addictive and tracking outdoor workouts and movements like swimming ranks among the best sports watches for results.
+Closing those Rings can become addictive, and tracking outdoor workouts and movements like swimming ranks among the best sports watch for results.

 If you value serious health tracking, Apple has a significant advantage over Garmin in this area.
 Although Garmin will have similar functionality and observations, Apple’s addition of ECG and the features developed around heart health tracking, in general, are far more polished, informative, and potentially lifesaving.

-A Garmin watch is for someone who is more concerned with getting richer sports monitoring capabilities and significantly more battery power than the Apple Watch does.
+A Garmin watch is for someone more concerned with getting richer sports monitoring capabilities and significantly more battery power than the Apple Watch does.